wutipong/the-forge-template/README.md

 Any OS that docker runs on should be able to perform the build, as it performs in the containerized environment.

+Also GCC 10.3.0 shipped with Steam Runtime SDK does not compile The-Forge 1.56 as is.
+As a workaround, Clang shipped with the SDK can be used.
+The libc++ that comes with the sdk seems to be broken so we will use the libstdc++, which is the default runtime library anyway.
+The version of Libstdc++ comes with the sdk seems to play nicely with The-Forge.

 ## Building

 ### Windows